jquery-form/form/README.md

 ---

 ##Copyright and License
+Copyright 2006-2013 (c) M. Alsup
-The jQuery Form plugin is dual licensed under the MIT and GPL licenses:
+All versions, present and past, of the jQuery Form plugin are dual licensed under the MIT and GPL licenses:

 * [MIT](http://malsup.github.com/mit-license.txt)
 * [GPL](http://malsup.github.com/gpl-license-v2.txt)